 - Stir chopped cranberries together with undrained pineapple and sugar.
 Refrigerate overnight.
 This step is very important as it will sweeten the berries and tone down the tartness.

-- The next day, stir the cranberry mixture into the mini marshmallows.
+- The next day, pour the cranberry mixture into the mini marshmallows.
 Fold in the whipped topping.
 (Does anyone else think of Schitt's Creek every time a recipe says to fold something in?
 Just me?)

-You can store leftovers in an airtight container in the refrigerator for up to four days.
+You can store leftovers in an airtight container in the refrigerator for up to 5-6 days.
 The cranberry juice may separate out a bit, and that is okay.
 Just stir it back up to incorporate the juice into the whipped topping, and it will be as good as new.

 You can serve this salad as a side dish in place of cranberry sauce, or you can serve it as dessert.
 It's so sweet and good that it works in either spot!

 Although, truly, with desserts like the ones below, I think you have to serve cranberry salad at the main meal!